Neeravgarg/Cricket-calculator/README.md

 Currently being worked on:

-special run adder :
-1. To update the timeline more readable
+1. Continuing the inning after the start of second inning
-2. To change the striker according to the runs
+2. Monitoring the overall data got from the scorer
-3. To work on wide, byes, etc.
+3. Displaying the correct target lines, sentences, run-rate